SciML/MultiScaleArrays.jl/README.md

 However, the interesting behavior comes from event handling.
 Since `em` will be the "vector" for the differential equation or otimization problem, it will be the value passed to the event handling.
-MultiScaleModels includes behavior for changing the structure.
+MultiScaleArrays includes behavior for changing the structure.
 For example:

 ```julia